harmony-one/h/progress/rikako-hatoya.md

 Lastly, I plan to expand my backend development skills by contributing to projects like Pump.fun, focusing on protocol engineering, contract development, and community-driven initiatives.
 Whether refining smart contracts, improving cross-chain interoperability, or building DeFi tools, I aim to combine technical growth with impactful contributions to the ecosystem.

 ---
+2024-12-14 Sat: Looked into pump.one updates.
+Looked into indexer code for backend.

+2024-12-13 Fri: Continued working on AI agents.
+Looked into ways we can utilize for harmony.

 2024-12-12 Thu: Continuation of testing existing AI agent platforms and started searching for repos.
 Also continued looking at pump.one repo.

 2024-12-11 Wed: Tested AI agent creation and character creation on platforms such as Virtuals Fun, Holoworld, and vvaifu.
 Edited and refined 2025 goal.